Bricktech2000/GPT-3-Conversational-Bot/README.md

 - [x] Make the responses sound like Grace
 - [ ] Work with temperature to make it lively
 - [ ] Menu in discord to manage options?
+- [ ] Support for separate simultaneous conversations